Resumption of In-Person Court Proceedings

 - critical bench trials.

-◦ If you want to opt-out, file a “Motion to Opt Out of In-Person Hearing” showing a reasonable basis to opt out and stating whether the motion is stipulated.
+- If you want to opt out of an in-person hearing, file a “Motion to Opt Out of In-Person Hearing,” showing a reasonable basis to opt out and stating whether other parties have stipulated to your motion.

-◦ If you do not receive a notice of in-person hearing but want an in-person hearing, file a “Motion Requesting In-Person Hearing” showing a reasonable basis to opt-in and stating whether the motion is stipulated.
+- If you do not receive a notice of in-person hearing but want an in-person hearing, file a “Motion Requesting In-Person Hearing,” showing a reasonable basis to opt in and stating whether other parties have stipulated to your motion.

-Please reference General Orders 20-026 and 20-029 for further requirements related to motions on critical hearings.
-As always, questions can be directed to the chambers of the judge presiding over your case.
+- Please reference General Orders 20-026, 20-029, and 21-003 for further requirements related to motions on critical hearings.
+As always, please direct questions to the chambers of the judge presiding over your case.

-You will be required to wear a mask, sanitize your hands, and stay at least 6’ away from others.
-You may enter the Courthouse only if all the following are true:
+- You will be required to wear a mask that covers your nose and mouth, sanitize your hands, and stay at least 6’ away from others.
+You may enter the courthouse only if all the following are true:

 1. You have not, in the past 14 days: